sumeetksinha/DAQData/README.md

 ----

-[Sumeet Kumar Sinha](http://www.sumeetksinha.com), send your comments, bugs, issues and features to add at sumeet.kumar507@gmail.com.
-Please feel free to create issues as https://github.com/SumeetSinha/DAQData/issues
+Send your comments, bugs, issues and features to add to [Sumeet Kumar Sinha](http://www.sumeetksinha.com) at sumeet.kumar507@gmail.com.
+Please feel free to create issues on https://github.com/SumeetSinha/DAQData/issues